 But how do you help your dog in curbing that instinct to pull on the leash?
 There are a number of things you can do, but your first option should be a no-pull harness.
 They’re easy to find and offer the simplest solution in putting a stop to leash pulling!

 No-pull harnesses are a common alternative to the traditional dog collar when it comes to walking accessories for your pup.
-They are designed to be strapped around your dog’s abdomen, rather than just their neck, and offer a more secure way of leashing your furry friend.
+A no-pull dog harness is designed to be strapped around your dog’s abdomen, rather than just their neck, and offer a more secure way of leashing your furry friend.
 These harnesses are designed with rowdy dogs in mind, the kind that likes to pull on the leash and take you for a walk, rather than you taking them for a walk.

 But How Do They Work?